gemeofficial/gemeblog/blog/2025-06-21-how-to-eat-lychee-best-lychee-taste-guide/index.md

 import GemeComposterCTA from '@site/src/components/GemeComposterCTA'

 Imagine a captivating blend of floral sweetness and tropical tang, like a cross between a grape and a rose, with hints of strawberry and watermelon.
-Mouthwaterin!
+Mouthwatering!
 And this is what lychee tastes like.
 Today, we're going to learn about -- Lychee!

 ![what does lychee taste like?](./img/how-to-eat-lychee.jpg)